mailund/compthink/chapters/000_header.md

 ---
 title: Introduction to Computational Thinking
-subtitle: An introduction to computational thinking and algorithmic programming
+subtitle: An introduction to algorithms and algorithmic programming
 author:
 	- Thomas Mailund
 year: 2017